The single biggest marketing challenge affecting small business owners (and a surprisingly simple solution)

 So many platforms, so little time!

-The responses to my survey showed that many creative entrepreneurs feel overwhelmed by how many different marketing platforms are available to them.
+The responses to my survey showed that many entrepreneurs feel overwhelmed by how many different marketing platforms are available to them.
 With new social media channels and content marketing strategies appearing every few weeks, it can feel impossible to keep up.

 On social media, the introduction of Facebook Live, Twitter Moments and Instagram stories has drastically changed the way businesses use these platforms to market themselves.